-A. An area which is requested for rezoning to OS-PUD shall be developed only in accordance with the building density set forth in the following Building Density Table.
+A. An area which is requested for rezoning to OS-PUD shall be developed only in accordance with the building density set forth in the following Building Density Table, and in accordance with the requirements of Section 3.08.H.